 “Of course, that’s going to mean that her senses will get overwhelmed.

-“I tried to dull my sense to fit in a neurotypical world and I’ve dulled my talents.”
+“I tried to dull my senses to fit in a neurotypical world, and I’ve dulled my talents.”

 After Blossom was diagnosed with dyspraxia, her school put Helene in touch with The Brain Charity.

 After the first session, Blossom told her mum that it had been great, adding: “I could just tell they didn’t feel impatient or annoyed.
 They didn’t even make me feel like I was in the way”.